Collection

 Most of the collection is in French or English, but one can also find items in Latin, Greek, Gaelic, Spanish, Italian, German, Dutch, Russian, Polish, Chinese, and Turkish.

 An extensive conservation project was undertaken on the archives.
-In order to promote the collection, 4300 have also been digitized and are accessible via the Historical Archives catalogue
+In order to promote the collection, several thousands of items have also been digitized and are accessible via the Historical Archives catalogue

 Preservation and classification of the collection

-The only inventory is that which was performed by Father Liam Swords in 1979.
+The first inventory is that which was performed by Father Liam Swords in 1979.
 He made an inventory of the entire collection by attributing classification marks to each document and each file.
 These classification marks are composed of a number and a letter (example: 1A), the figure corresponding to the box number and letter designating the file.
 When Liam Swords wanted to add to the level of description (to sub-file or document), he added a third, or even a fourth element to his classification mark (example: 3D1j).
-During his work, he probably made an inventory of a section of the files by leaving them in the order and the condition in which he had found them.
-He also artificially recreated certain files, either by classifying them by themes, or by classifying them by dates.
-His inventory is partly typed, partly handwritten.
 There was then no more work done on the collection until the Centre Culturel Irlandais started to evaluate the cultural heritage of its Historical Archives and Old Library.

-In 2007, the Centre Culturel Irlandais called in the society Grahal i-doc to create a new classification for the collection.
+The Centre Culturel Irlandais called in the society Grahal i-doc to create a new classification for the collection.
 As the original classification has been lost due to the successive handling of and work on the files, we decided to reclassify the entire collection by using a thematic organisation, which involves the creation of a new listing system.
-During the checks, one or several themes were determined for each archived file.
-If the documents contained in a file covered several themes, this was arranged according to the identified themes.
-Tests have also been carried out on the documents, particularly for the medieval archives, but also for several photographs, works, etc. The classification marks of Liam Swords have been retained in order to establish a correspondence between his listing system and the new classification marks.
-For the files not listed by Liam Swords, a replacement classification mark was used in the form of a letter.
-These files appear in the concordance table of the classification marks with the note "not listed" preceding the letter (Example: not listed (B)).
+The classification marks of Liam Swords have been retained in order to establish a correspondence between his listing system and the new classification marks.
 The classification plan created is thematic with a chronological classification of the documents within the files.

 The classification plan is formed by the following six categories: